Mallows and allies

 A huge genus with more than 450 species of herbs, shrubs, or small trees, found almost all over the globe, excluding colder regions.

-The generic name is derived from the Greek ibiskos, a name given to Althaea officinalis (above) by Greek physician, pharmacologist, and botanist Pedanius Dioscorides (c.
+The generic name is derived from Ancient Greek ibiskos, applied to Althaea officinalis (above) by Greek physician, pharmacologist, and botanist Pedanius Dioscorides (c.
 40-90 A.D.), author of De Materia Medica, a 5-volume encyclopedia dealing with herbal medicine.

 Hibiscus aponeurus